braheezy/goqoa/README.md

 Features:

 - `convert` WAV, FLAC, OGG, or MP3 files to QOA
-- `convert` QOA files to WAV, MP3, FLAC, or OGG
+- `convert` QOA files to WAV, MP3, FLAC, or OGG (MacOS only)
-- All conversions are in pure Go, except OGG encoding (requires system libvorbis)
+- All conversions are in pure Go, though OGG encoding requires system libvorbis
 - `play` QOA file(s)
 - Pre-built binaries for Linux, Windows, and Mac